deck1984-alt/adhdfocus-lab/README.md

 ## How to use

-1. Open `index.html`.
+1. Open the puzzle through a QR code or a shareable link if you already have puzzle data.
-2. Paste a puzzle string or a JSON array.
+2. Or open `index.html` and paste a puzzle string or a JSON array manually.
 3. Use the image import page for puzzle digitization when needed.
 4. Start the challenge.
 5. You will be redirected to `soduko.html` to solve the puzzle in the browser.